kovidgoyal/rapydscript-ng/README.md

    arguments, etc. There is no longer any kwargs decorator, as it is not needed.

-1. There is now a ``linter`` that checks for various problems in your code.
-Most of the checks are for unused/undefined names, like ``pyflakes``.
-But, there are also many other checks for invalid or problematic code.
-To use it:
-   ``rapydscript lint file.pyj``
+1. RapydScript now supports generators (yield keyword).

 1. Made dict literals behave like python, not javascript.
 In particular, you can now use arbitrary expressions as keys, not just constants.
 And if you use a name without quotes, it is not automatically treated as a string.
-This change is backwards incompatible, but the linter should jelp you easily find all places in your code that need to be changed.
+This change is backwards incompatible, but the linter should help you easily find all places in your code that need to be changed.

 1. Added support for dict and set comprehensions, not just list comprehensions